-- What happens if you total a financed car with full coverage insurance?
+- What to expect if your financed car is totaled with full coverage

 - Does full coverage pay off a totaled car?